“The government must follow the Constitution.”

 Because if the U.S. government’s power does not come from the Constitution, it is arbitrary.
 Why?
 Because it is purely based on the will and discretion of the government rather than the external control of the Constitution.
 And that means that if Congress can write and get away with one arbitrary (unconstitutional) law, it can get away with any arbitrary law because now its power comes from nowhere.
 And if it comes from nowhere, it is confined by nothing.

-This (arbitrary power) is why I continually harp on the importance of following the Constitution.
+This (arbitrary power) is why it is of the upmost importance for the government to follow the Constitution.
 As soon as the government acts outside of the Constitution, it has stepped into the dangerous waters of despotism.
 Not every arbitrary law passed is going to be harmful, but, without an external law to confine the power, who is to say the government cannot pass laws that turn out harmful?
 Without an external standard to compare the power to, there is no limit to the power.
-Make sense?

 Ah yes, at this point, the legislative, the executive and the judicial have all engaged in unconstitutional conduct—-on so many levels.
 It truly is a curious reason why the U.S. hasn’t devolved into complete tyranny.